How to write a business plan for a craft beer bar?

 3. The products and services section

-The products and services section of your beer bar business plan should include a detailed description of what your company sells to its customers.
+The products and services section of your craft beer bar business plan should include a detailed description of what your company sells to its customers.

-The reader will want to understand what makes your beer bar unique from other businesses in this competitive market.
+The reader will want to understand what makes your craft beer bar unique from other businesses in this competitive market.

 When drafting this section, you should be precise about the categories of products or services you sell, the clients you are targeting and the channels that you are targeting them through.